We're pleased to offer the following services in the Greater Phoenix Metropolitan Area:

 Miscellaneous Diagnostic and Therapeutic Procedures

-Dr. Greene is qualified to perform a number of special diagnostic and therapeutic procedures.
+Dr. Greene and Dr. Babyak are qualified to perform a number of special diagnostic and therapeutic procedures.
 Examples include stent placement, PEG tube placement, bone biopsies, bone marrow aspirates & biopsies, joint taps, and nasal flushing for certain fungal infections.

 Phoenix Veterinary Internal Medicine Services is often involved in clinical studies.
 Recently, we were involved in a Coccidioides Antigen Study in Dogs & Cats.
 The study aimed to determine whether a novel test for Valley Fever had clinical utility.
 The enrollment period has passed, and new cases are not being entered at this time.